 For more information about how the University Honors Program at Loyola University New Orleans lives out the Ignatian mission of the university, you may read the “Essential Characteristics of a Jesuit Honors Program.”

-Implemented in Fall 2013, the new University Honors Program Curriculum consists of a writing-intensive and Ignatian-focused core curriculum, including a First-Year Seminar, a one credit hour Ignatian Colloquium (taken in the first semester), a Social Justice Seminar (taken in the second or third year), and Ethics; Honors seminars in English, philosophy, religious studies, history, social/behavioral science, natural science, mathematics, and fine arts that replace ICC and at least some ACC requirements; and six honors credits in the major, including at least three credit hours of senior thesis.
-At least 21 credit hours must be completed with Honors credits, in addition to the six credits in the major (including a minimum of three credits of thesis).
+Implemented in Fall 2013, the new University Honors Program Curriculum consists of a writing-intensive and Ignatian-focused core curriculum, including a First-Year Seminar, a one credit hour Ignatian Colloquium (taken in the first semester), a Social Justice Seminar (taken in the second or third year), and Ethics; Honors seminars in literature, philosophy, religious studies, history, natural science, mathematics, and creative arts and cultures.
+Each student is also required to complete a senior thesis.

 Most Honors courses are small, thematic seminars with an emphasis on writing and discussion.
 As part of our Jesuit tradition, the courses are value-centered and aim at establishing interdisciplinary connections.
 View our current course descriptions »

-Honors students can be found pursuing majors in each of Loyola University New Orleans' four colleges, engaging in a wide variety of extracurricular activities and participating as members of many student organizations.
+Honors students can be found pursuing majors in each of Loyola University New Orleans' colleges, engaging in a wide variety of extracurricular activities and participating in many student organizations.
 Many Honors students are active and have leadership positions in university clubs, intercollegiate and intramural sports, fraternities and sororities, and student government activities.